incusdata/py1st/README.md

 Python 3.0, released in 2008, represented a major change from Python 2.x, which introduced several in&shy;com&shy;pat&shy;ibil&shy;ities.
 Python 2 is no longer supported, but can still be found ‘in the wild’.
 A consequence of this, is that on some Linux distributions, you may get Python 2, if you run **python**; for Python 3, you are supposed to run **python3**.

 This repository focuses on Python 3.10, but do mention Python 3.11 and 3.12 additions.
 Python 3.13 has some issues, at least on Windows.
+Version 3.14 is available and recommended.
 All scripts require at least version 3.10, though many will run on older versions.

 [idgh-py1st-wiki]:
    https://github.com/incusdata/py1st/wiki